klaytn/kips/KIPs/kip-81.md

 ## Backward Compatibility

 - GCs should deploy new CnStakingV2 contracts and move their staked KLAYs.
 Existing CnStaking contract balances are excluded from voting power calculation.
-- However, block validator selection is not affected by the change, so GCs can still participate in consensus until migrating to CnStakingV2.
+- However, block validator selection is not affected by the change, so GCs can still participate in consensus before migrating to CnStakingV2.

 ## Reference
 n/a